GentlePuppet/BetterDiscordPlugins/README.md

 <br>Click the links for more detailed info for each plugin.

 # [Capitalize Channels](https://github.com/GentlePuppet/BetterDiscordPlugins/blob/main/CapitalizeChannels)
-> A BetterDiscord plugin that replaces underscores and dashes with spaces and capitalizes channel names.
+> A BetterDiscord plugin that formats channel names by replacing underscores and dashes with spaces and capitalizes.

 # [Auto Idle](https://github.com/GentlePuppet/BetterDiscordPlugins/blob/main/AutoIdle)
 > A BetterDiscord plugin that automatically changes your status based on your Discord activity.